ksatohds/nmfkc/README.md

 - **create.kernel** function is used fot creating kernel matrix A from covariate matrix U
 ## Reference

-- Satoh, K. (2023) On Non-negative Matrix Factorization Using Gaussian Kernels as Covariates, Japanese Journal of Applied Statistics 52 (2), in press.
+- Satoh, K. (2023) On Non-negative Matrix Factorization Using Gaussian Kernels as Covariates, Japanese Journal of Applied Statistics 52 (2), in press. (in Japanese)
-- Satoh, K. (2022) Soft Clustering Based on Non-negative Matrix Factorization for Longitudinal Data, {\it Japanese Journal of Applied Statistics}, {\bf 51} (1&2), 1-18. https://doi.org/10.5023/jappstat.51.1
+- Satoh, K. (2022) Soft Clustering Based on Non-negative Matrix Factorization for Longitudinal Data, {\it Japanese Journal of Applied Statistics}, {\bf 51} (1&2), 1-18. https://doi.org/10.5023/jappstat.51.1 (in Japanese)
 - Ding, C., Tao, L., Wei, P. and Haesun, P. (2006) Orthogonal Nonnegative Matrix Tri-Factorizations for Clustering, {\it Proceedings of the 12th ACM SIGKDD international conference on Knowledge discovery and data mining}, 126-135.